Schonfeld Strategic Advisors

-Schonfeld Strategic Advisors (also known as Schonfeld and SSA) is an American hedge fund based in New York City.
-Formed in 2015, Schonfeld continues the business that Steve Schonfeld established in 1988 – a family office pioneering in short-term, systematic and algorithmic trading.
+Schonfeld Strategic Advisors (also known as Schonfeld and SSA) is a global hedge fund headquartered in New York City and Miami.
+Established in 1988 by Steven Schonfeld, the firm originated as a family office focused on short-term, systematic and algorithmic trading, and has since expanded into a multi-manager investment platform.

 Schonfeld registered as an investment advisor with the SEC in January 2016.
-As of 2021, Ryan Tolkin served as CEO and CIO.
+Since 2021, Ryan Tolkin has served as CEO and CIO.

 History

+Schonfeld Securities LLC (1988 – 2009)

 Steven Schonfeld founded Schonfeld as a proprietary trading firm in 1988 with $400,000 that he earned working as a stockbroker.

 The firm made $200 million in 2000 at the peak of the dot-com bubble but lost money during the stock market downturn of 2002.

 By 2004, Schonfeld employed 1,200 traders with 700 on the proprietary side In 2005, the firm noted that the proprietary traders contribution to the firm's overall revenue declined from 98% five years ago to 60%.
 Schonfeld Securities, the trading arm of Schonfeld's capital saw a decline in assets from $2.5 billion in 2000 to $670 million four years later.

 In 2006, Schonfeld moved into algorithmic trading as it saw computer driven strategies were going to be faster than traditional trading.

 Schonfeld made $200 million from volatility during the 2008 financial crisis.

+Schonfeld Securities ceased to conduct business and was formally dissolved in 2009.